Alexloroo/my_projects/Score-prediction/README.md

 # Project Description

-This code participated in **"KBTU Data Science Challenge 2025"** and won the **first** place.
+This code participated in **"KBTU Data Science Challenge 2025"** and won the **first** place.🎉🎉

 The data set was provided by the organizers and is based on real academic analytics.
-All data is taken from **kaggle**.
+All data is taken from kaggle.

 *Author: Alexey V.*